Trump Signs New Bill to Stop Fentanyl Trafficking, Help Opioid Crisis

 Opioid dependence and addiction can be safely treated at an opiate detox center using a medical detox or medication-assisted treatment.
 A medical detox allows patients to overcome opioid dependence in a safe, structured medical environment using medications that relieve drug cravings and eliminate all other withdrawal symptoms.
 Medication-assisted treatment, or MAT, is a long-term detox program that also uses medications like methadone, buprenorphine, and naltrexone to eliminate cravings and withdrawal symptoms.

 A medical detox and MAT are often combined with therapy to help opioid patients also overcome psychological addiction.
 These treatments are key to overcoming opioid addiction as a whole, and achieving lifelong sobriety from opioids.

-If you need help fighting opioid addiction, call our 24/7 confidential helpline immediately at 800-483-2193.
+If you need help fighting opioid addiction, call our 24/7 confidential helpline immediately at 800-483-2193(Who Answers?).
 Our addiction specialists will discuss all your treatment options for detox, and help you find the nearest drug detox center ready to help you combat opioid dependence.